openpathsampling/openpathsampling/seekrit/ensembles_apply_to_trajectories_not_frames.md

 as `Ensemble(volumeA & volumeB)`.
 But this is absolutely *not* the case.
 We can see this easily by using `LeaveXEnsemble` as the example ensemble.
 `LeaveXEnsemble(volume)` creates an ensemble in which at least one frame must be outside of `volume`.
-So the different between `and`ing together the two ensembles vs. `and`ing together the two volumes can be described like this:
+So the difference between `and`ing together the two ensembles vs. `and`ing together the two volumes can be described like this:

 * `LeaveXEnsemble(volumeA) & LeaveXEnsemble(volumeB)`: there is at least one